Lyalpha/ifuanal/docs/tutorial.rst

 ifuanal requires a reduced (i.e. sky-subtracted, flux- and wavelength-calibrated) datacube as ingestion.

-This tutorial will use an example workflow that performs :ref:`stellar continuum <cont-fitting>` and :ref:`emission line <emission-fitting>` fitting and subsequent :ref:`analysis <analysis>` on a MUSE data cube.
+This tutorial will use an example work-flow that performs :ref:`stellar continuum <cont-fitting>` and :ref:`emission line <emission-fitting>` fitting on a MUSE data cube.
+How to access the full :ref:`results <results-dict>` and make quick diagnostic :ref:`plots <plotting>` is also given.

 A description of the processes in each step as well as some of the pertinent arguments is given below.
 For a full description of optional arguments and